Josephat-S/Simple-Banking-App-using-Python/README.md

 # Simple-Banking-App-using-Python
-This is a python-based Simple Banking App using Pandas library
+This is a Python-based Simple Banking App using the Pandas library, it includes showing balance, depositing, and withdrawing.
+Based on the concept of it, you can go beyond and add other functions.